William Hannibal Thomas: Career

 Thomas wrote correspondence for the A.M.E.
-Church’s national newspaper The Christian Recorder from 1865-1870 and published 28 articles during that time.
+Church's national newspaper The Christian Recorder from 1865 to 1870 and published 28 articles during that time.
 He provided his opinions on black life and issues including religion and politics.

 In 1871, he taught for some time and then he earned a license to practice law in South Carolina in 1873.
 He worked briefly at Wilberforce University in Ohio.
 He then served as a member of the South Carolina Legislature during the Reconstruction period.
 During Reconstruction, he was an open advocate for armed Black self-defense against white supremacist violence.

 In 1878, President Rutherford B. Hayes appointed Thomas U.S. consul to Portuguese Southwest Africa (now Angola).

 Thomas founded his own journal, The Negro.
 He also wrote The American Negro (1901), a bombastic work published by the Macmillan publishing company.
 He wrote that it was not skin color but the black population's traits of character and behavior that were the cause of prejudice.
 "The negro", he wrote, was "an intrinsically inferior type of humanity."
 He declared that the black individual in America was slowly and steadily deteriorating, and was "immersed in poverty, steeped in ignorance, stifled with immorality, inherently lazy, and a born pilferer."
 His writings were used by white racists to support their own ideas of "white superiority and black inferiority."

 Several black intellectuals such as Booker T. Washington, W.E.B.
 Du Bois and Charles W. Chesnutt, attacked the author and sought to suppress his book.